-- 4.3.2.1 Instrumented systems based on transmission meters or forward-scatter meters shall be used to assess runway visual range on runways intended for Category II and III instrument approach and landing operations. - 4.3.2.2 Instrumented systems based on transmission meters or forward-scatter meters should be used to assess runway visual range on runways intended for Category I instrument approach and landing operations.
+4.3.2.1 Instrumented systems based on transmissometers or forward-scatter meters shall be used to assess runway visual range on runways intended for Category II and III instrument approach and landing operations.

+4.3.2.2 It is recommended that Instrumented systems based on transmissometers or forward-scatter meters should be used to assess runway visual range on runways intended for Category I instrument approach and landing operations.

-- 4.3.3.1 Where runway visual range is determined by instrumented systems, one display or more, if required, shall be located in the meteorological station with corresponding displays in the appropriate air traffic services units.
-The displays in the meteorological station and in the air traffic services units shall be related to the same sensors, and where separate sensors are required as specified 3.9.6.3.1.2, the displays shall be clearly marked to identify the runway and section of runway monitored by each sensor. - 4.3.3.2 Where runway visual range is determined by human observers, runway visual range should be reported to the appropriate local air traffic services units, whenever there is a change in the value to be reported in accordance with the reporting scale (except where the provisions of 3.9.6.2.1 a) or b) apply).
+4.3.3.1 Where runway visual range is determined by instrumented systems, one display or more, if required, shall be located in the meteorological station with corresponding displays in the appropriate air traffic services units.
+The displays in the meteorological station and in the air traffic services units shall be related to the same sensors, and where separate sensors are required as specified in 4.3.1.2, the displays shall be clearly marked to identify the runway and section of runway monitored by each sensor.

+4.3.3.2 It is recommended that Where runway visual range is determined by human observers, runway visual range should be reported to the appropriate local air traffic services units, whenever there is a change in the value to be reported in accordance with the reporting scale (except where the provisions of 3.2.2 a) or b) apply).
 The transmission of such reports should normally be completed within 15 seconds after the termination of the observation.